MAR8001 Masters Dissertation A

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=01&subject1=MAR8001)

 Please contact us for alternative purchase options from USQ Bookshop. (https://bookshop.usq.edu.au/contact/)

 - There are no texts or materials required for this course.

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- who obtain an unsatisfactory progress report at this stage may be advised against proceeding.
+- The preliminary proposal will usually include a thesis statement; central questions, research methodology, key terms and a preliminary literature review.
+Students who obtain an unsatisfactory progress report at this stage may be advised against proceeding.